.. or How this website supports my German translation business

 But I know lots of other SBI owners have swapped their 9-to-5s for a full time, home based SBI business, and make a good living from it.

 If you want more information, you can also talk to the boss himself!
-The SBI team is always on hand to answer any questions you might have (with NO obligation on your behalf).
+The Solo Build It team is always on hand to answer any questions you might have.

 Why not see what other successful SBIers have to say?